mohanadpro/e-commerce-frontend/README.md

 #####  Increasing Sales and Conversion Rates
 * Streamlined checkout process: Make the checkout experience as simple and quick as possible to reduce cart abandonment.
 * Multiple payment options: Offer different payment methods (credit cards, PayPal).

+### Target Audience
+* Luxury Shoppers: Customers looking for high-end, exclusive, or premium products (e.g., designer clothing, luxury watches, fine jewelry, and gourmet items).
+* Pet Owners: Buyers looking for pet products, from food and toys to grooming and healthcare items.
+* Looking for clothes